k0nserv/hugotunius.se/_posts/2016-01-10-the-one-cent-blog.md

 + Using your AWS root account got to the [CloudFormation Console](https://console.aws.amazon.com/cloudformation/home) in your AWS region of choice.
 + Click `Create Stack`
 + Upload the `cloudformation.yml` file from the template blog and click next.
-+ Fill in the name of the stack and the name you'd like to use for your S3 bucket.
-I use `hugotunius` for both the stack and the bucket.
++ Fill in the name of the stack.
+The bucket name has to be the same as the domain for the routing via Cloudflare to work, in my case `hugotunius.se`.
 + Follow the rest of the steps and run the script.
 + After the script is finished look at the Outputs tab for `BucketSecretKey` and `BucketAccessKey`.
 We'll need those values later.